Entangled graphs: A classification of four-qubit entanglement: Classification of four-qubit entanglement

 \section{Classification of four-qubit entanglement}

-In this section we associate a four-qubit pure state to a weighted entangled graph of order 4.
-In order to characterize the global entanglement of the state we use the fourpartite concurrence defined by \cite{Love2007}:
+This section is devoted to provide a classification for four-qubit pure states and associate to each state an entangled graph (see Figure \ref{figure:2}).
+In order to characterize the global entanglement of the state we use the quadripartite concurrence defined by \cite{Love2007}